A quantum N-dimer model: Quantum Kasteleyn connection

-\begin{rema} Nonzero terms in the expansion of $\Det(\tilde{K}(\Phi_1))$ correspond to the colorings of $n$-dimer covers of $G$, plus a choice of permutation on each edge of nontrivial multiplicity. \end{rema}

-Recall the notion of an edge permutation $\sigma_e=\sigma_{bw}\in\mathfrak{S}_e$ from Definition \ref{ssec:qkastdet}.
+Recall the notion of an edge permutation $\sigma_e\in\mathfrak{S}_e$ from Definition \ref{ssec:qkastdet}.
 See Figure \ref{fig:edgePerm}.

-It is also possible to view, see below, an edge permutation $\sigma_e \in \mathfrak{S}_{m_e}$, depending on a coloring $c$, as a permutation $\tilde{\sigma}_e\in\mathfrak{S}_{Nn}$ (thought of as a permutation from whites to whites) by choosing an indexing of the white vertices of $G$, which induces a (lexicographic) order on all the white vertices of $\tilde{G}$.
+It is also possible to view, see below, a `local' edge permutation $\sigma_e \in \mathfrak{S}_{m_e}$, depending on a coloring $c$, as a `global' edge permutation $\tilde{\sigma}_e\in\mathfrak{S}_{Nn}$ (thought of as a permutation from whites to whites) by choosing an indexing of the white vertices of $G$, which induces a (lexicographic) total order on all the white vertices of $\tilde{G}$.
 (It is clear that as permutations in $\mathfrak{S}_{Nn},$ two edge permutations corresponding to different edges commute.)
 However, when writing $\ell(\sigma_e)$, then $\sigma_e$ is always being thought of as a permutation of $m_e$ elements.